IanFlickinger/SudokuSolvers/src/solvers/README.md

 To illustrate this concept, the following figure shows the three simplex systems in which the first vertex (shown in grey) exists.

 ![Simplex Example Image](../../readme-images/cgs-example.jpg "Example Simplex Systems")

+### The Implementation

+#### Simplex Constraints

+For barycentric coordinates <code>\<α<sub>1</sub>, α<sub>2</sub>, ..., α<sub>n</sub>\></code> to remain in the simplex, they must satisfy two constraints.

+1. The sum over all coordinate values must equal one (<code>Σ<sub>i=1</sub><sup>n</sup>[α<sub>i</sub>] = 1</code>), and
+2. all coordinate values must be positive real numbers (<code>∀i∈{1 ... n}; α<sub>i</sub>≥0</code>)

+For coherence, the first constraint will be reffered to as the affine constraint since it constrains the coordinates to the affine space which contains the simplex.
+The second constraint will be referred to simply as the nonnegative constraint.

+#### Update Step

+During the update step, it is important that each node receive information from all of its neighbors.
+Further, the weight of each neighbor should be proportional to some measure of confidence in that neighbor's current value.
+A convenient measure of that confidence - which will also aid in satisfying the affine constraint - is the displacement vector from each node to the barycenter `C`.
+When adding this displacement vector to any vector lying in the affine space, the resultant vector will also lie in the affine space.

+Each node can then be adjusted by adding the average over all of its neighborhood update vectors.

+#### Reconstrain Step

+While the update vector will maintain the affine constraint, it is not guaranteed to maintain the nonnegative constraint.
+There are many ways to reconstrain to the simplex from within the affine space.
+It is important to reconstrain in a manner that is consistent with the metaphor of the node running into simplex walls and sliding along them.
+Thus, the following procedure is used:

+    constraining ← true
+    while constraining:
+        constraining ← false
+        sum ← -1
+        count ← 0
+        for α in coordinates:
+            if α > 0:
+                sum ← sum + α
+                count ← count + 1
+            else:
+                α ← 0
+        update ← sum / count
+        for α in coordinates:
+            if α > 0:
+                α ← α - update
+            if α < 0:
+                constraining ← true

 ## Algorithm Comparison
 -----------------